Personality Part 1

 Let me repeat: The Guide does not require that every variable be assigned.
 You can start off with only one or two variables in the beginning and add more as you get to know your character or as questions arise.
 Of course, you are welcome to start off with a complete personality and background profile; it’s entirely up to you.
 Either way, I hope you find The Guide useful for enriching your gaming experience.

-Personality (part 1)
+Personality (Part 1)

 When we talk about personality in a gaming context, what we want to know are things like a character’s motivations, emotional states, worldview, and how they behave in various situations.
 Alignment often doesn’t go far enough in answering these questions.
 Richness in a campaign often comes in the form of small details, quirky events, and surprising action, all of which are more possible when the characters (including the NPCs) have personality elements that make for non-general play.